jjvanzon/Circular-Language-Spec-Plans/current/topic-list.md

 ### Introduction

-This document tries to list the things that might be produced in the project *Encircle Language Spec*.
+This document tries to list the things that might be produced in the project *Circular Language Spec*.

 You may find a lack of explanations here.
-If there were an explanation of a topic, you might be able to find it in the actual *Encircle Language Spec* documentation or in a document in the *Sub-Projects* folder perhaps.
+If there were an explanation of a topic, you might be able to find it in the actual *Circular Language Spec* documentation or in a document in the *Sub-Projects* folder perhaps.
 There might simply *be* no explanation text yet and it may be an aim of the sub-project to produce that.

 ### TODO